MicrosoftDocs/microsoft-salescopilot-docs/articles/use-sales-chat.md

 > - When you access Sales agent from Dynamics 365, you are signed in to the same environment as your Dynamics 365 session.
 > - If you see the error that chat isn't set up to connect to your CRM, contact your administrator to [set up Sales agent](set-up-sales-chat.md).

-## Get a summary of a CRM record
+## Get a summary of an account or opportunity

-You can use the Sales agent to get a summary of a CRM record, such as an account or opportunity, including key information, the pipeline, the three closest opportunities, and a summary of meetings from the last 30 days.
+You can use the Sales agent to get a summary of an account or opportunity, including key information, the pipeline, the three closest opportunities, and a summary of meetings from the last 30 days.
 For example, you can ask:
 - Get me the summary of account `<account name>`.
 - Get me the summary of opportunity `<opportunity name>`.
 - Give me an overview of account `<account name>`.
 Summarize the meetings in the last (x) months.